Do goldfish really sleep?

 Probably not.

-Yawning is actually your fish clearing its gills by flushing water over them backwards, not necessarily a sign that it is feeling tired.
+Yawning is actually your fish clearing its gills by flushing water over them backward, not necessarily a sign that it is feeling tired.

 Q. Where do goldfish sleep?